michaela260/hotel/design-activity.md

 9. Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
   Implementation B is more loosely coupled because you are less likely to have to alter many of the classes to change one thing.
 There are fewer dependencies between the clases in Implementation B.

+~~ REVISITING HOTEL ~~

+One place that I could refactor my code is the list_of_reservations_by_date method in the Manager class.
+This method as it is now has to find the date range attribute of each Reservation, and then call a method on this date range.
+I could make the code more loosely coupled by moving part of this functionality to the Reservation class itself.

+In Reservation, I should make a method includes_date? that takes requires a specific date be entered as an argument and then returns true if the reservation includes the given date, and false if it does not.
+Then, in manager, I only have to call this method instead of taking two steps to get an instance of Reservation and DateRange.